If you are a tour operator and you are not thinking about improving tourist loyalty, you should start thinking about that now.

-In music terms, that would mean, contact your customers, ask about the experience and absorb their feedback.
-If you are a tour provider, respond customer’s emails on time, use CRM software to manage them and give the best assistance as possible.
+In music terms, that would mean: contact your customers, ask about the experience and absorb their feedback.
+If you are a tour provider, respond to customers’ emails on time, use CRM software to manage them and give the best assistance possible.

-Involve your customer with your product in a way that he feels comfortable sharing the experience and interacts with other customers who experienced it.
+Involve your customers with your product in a way that they feel comfortable sharing their experience and interacting with other customers who have also experienced it.
 User-generated content engages your public and is effective marketing for your brand.

 In the travel industry, this is essential to improve tourist loyalty.

-When developing a marketing campaign, is important to keep the communication as clean as possible with your audience.
+When developing a marketing campaign, it is important to keep the communication with your audience as clear as possible.

-You picked all your best songs, the stage is set up, the sound is on and the house is full, but wait, where is that all-star guest singer who was supposed to give a boost in your show?
-That is true, there was never one.
+You have picked all your best songs, the stage is set up, the sound is on and the house is full, but wait, where is that all-star guest singer who was supposed to give a boost to your concert?
+Wait a second, there was never one…

 If you are a tour provider, don’t promise things you are not able to keep or control during a tour.
 If your product is a safari, don’t put in the advertisement that the lion will be there ready to take the perfect selfie with the tourists.

-Always say the truth when you are advertising a product.
+Always tell the truth when you are advertising a product.
 For a concert, be clear about the date, time, price, and attractions.
-For a tour, be sincere about the location, what tourist should expect, how would be the weather and the itinerary.
+For a tour, be sincere about the location, what tourists should expect, what the weather will be like and the itinerary.